-The Accredited Register of Foot Health Practitioners is protected by copyright ©.
+The Alliance Register of Foot Health Practitioners is protected by copyright ©.
 The Copyright owner is the Alliance of Private Sector Practitioners.
-You must not make any alterations or additions to the material produced by the Accredited Register, or sell it, or misappropriate it.
-Appropriate acknowledgement of the copyright owner is required if material is re-published in any format.
+You must not make any alterations or additions to the material produced by the Alliance Register, or sell it, or misappropriate it.
+Acknowledgement of the copyright owner is required if material is re-published in any format.

-It is a condition of Alliance membership that all Alliance members that are not HCPC registered must be registered upon the Accredited Register.
-Register Membership fees are £35 per annum for Alliance members and this cost is embedded within the Alliance membership fee.
+It is a condition of Alliance membership that all Alliance members that are not HCPC registered must be listed upon the Alliance Register of Foot Health Practitioners.
+Register Membership fees are embedded within the Alliance membership fee.